Pioreactor/docs.pioreactor/user-guide/30-Advanced/01-cli.md

 *   `pio db`: open the sqlite3 CLI of the Pioreactor database.
 *   `pio mqtt`: tail the MQTT broker.
-*   `pio update ui` will update the UI software to the latest version and adding `--app` will upgrade the Pioreactor Python app (repo: pioreactor/pioreactor).
-*   `pio update app` will update the software to the latest version.
 *   `pio workers` has many subcommands for manager your cluster.
 For example:
     *   `pio workers add <hostname>`: add a Pioreactor to your cluster, with given (unique) name.
 Need a worker Pioreactor on the network first.
 See instructions [here](https://github.com/Pioreactor/pioreactor/wiki/Installation).
+    *   `pio workers remove <hostname>`: remove a Pioreactor from your cluster.
     *   `pio workers discover` will return a list of workers on the network (may be a superset of the current cluster.)
     *   `pio workers status` will report to the user each Pioreactor in the cluster, and metadata like status, IP, and state.

 #### Leader-only commands to control workers

-The leader computer interacts with the worker computers using the `pios` command.
+The leader Pioreactor interacts with the worker computers using the `pios` command.
 Unless otherwise noted, the `pios` will target all worker computers.
-Available `pios` commands on the leader computer are the following:
+Available `pios` commands on the leader Pioreactor are the following:

 *   `pios kill --name <job>` terminate the job `<job>` on the workers.
 Ex: `pios kill --name dosing_automation`.
 *   `pios run <job>` on each worker, run the job `<job>` in the background.
 Job specific arguments can be specified after.
 Ex: `pios run add_media --ml 1`.
-Use `-y` to skip confirmation.
-*   `pios update` install the latest PioreactorApp code on each worker.
+*   `pios update` install the latest Pioreactor software on each worker.
 *   `pios sync-configs` deploy the config.ini files to workers.
 *   `pios plugins install <plugin name>` will install the plugin on each worker _and_ the leader.
 *   `pios plugins uninstall <plugin name>` will uninstall the plugin on each worker _and_ the leader.